bitextor/bitextor/README.md

 ## Dependencies

-Apart from downloading all submodules of this repository (you can do it with `git clone --recurse-submodules https://github.com/bitextor/bitextor.git` if you are cloning this repo from scratch or in case you are downloading a tarball just do `git submodule update --init --recursive`), there are some external tools that need to be in the path before installing the project. **autotools** and **pkg-config** are necessary for building and installing the project.
-Tools from **JDK** are needed to run Java dependences (Boilerpipe); version 8 or later are required.
-In addition, a c++ compiler is required for compiling dependences. **libboost-all-dev** dependence is need to compile `clustercat` and `mgiza` projects.
-Optionally, **httrack** can be used for crawling if it is installed.
+Apart from downloading all submodules of this repository (which you can do with `git clone --recurse-submodules https://github.com/bitextor/bitextor.git` if you are cloning this repo from scratch or, in case you are downloading a tarball, just do `git submodule update --init --recursive`), there are some external tools that need to be in the path before installing the project. **autotools** and **pkg-config** are necessary for building and installing the project.
+Tools from **JDK** are needed to run Java dependencies ([Boilerpipe](https://boilerpipe-web.appspot.com/)); version 8 or later are required.
+In addition, a C++ compiler is required for compiling dependencies.
+The **libboost-all-dev** dependency is need to compile the `clustercat` and [`mgiza`](https://github.com/moses-smt/mgiza) projects.
+Optionally, **[httrack](https://www.httrack.com/)** can be used for crawling if it is installed.

-If you are using an apt-like package manager you can run the following command line to install all these dependences:
+If you are using an apt-like package manager you can run the following command line to install all these dependencies:

 `sudo apt install cmake automake pkg-config python3 python3-pip libboost-all-dev openjdk-8-jdk liblzma-dev`

 Furthermore, most of the scripts in bitextor are written in Python 3.
 Because of this, it is necessary to install Python >= 3.
-All these explained tools are available in most Unix-based operating systems repositories.
+All the tools explained above are available from the repositories of most Unix-like operating systems.

 Some additional Python libraries are required.
-They can be installed automatically with the tool pip by runing (use without `sudo` if you are running in a virtualenv):
+They can be installed automatically with the tool pip by running (use without `sudo` if you are running in a virtualenv):

 ```
 pip3 install -r requirements.txt